softwaresaved/build_and_test_examples/jenkins/CVS.md

 * Enter:
  * CVSROOT: `/home/user/CVSROOT`
  * Module(s): `python`

-* Scroll down the page to under the Build heading, click Add build step and select Execute shell.
+* Scroll down the page to under the Build heading.
-* Enter:
+* Click Add build step and select Execute shell.
+* Enter the commands that run the tests using nosetests:

 ```
 nosetests --with-xunit
 ```

-* Click Save.
 * Under the Post-build Actions heading, click Add post-build action.
 * Select Publish JUnit test result report.
-* In the Test report XMLs field, enter the location of the test report XML file e.g. `nosetests.xml`.
+* In the Test report XMLs field enter the location of the test report XML file e.g. `nosetests.xml`.
+* If you get a warning that `nosetests.xml doesn't match anything` you can ignore this as the file hasn't been created yet.
 * Click Save.
 * Click Build Now.
 * When the job completes, click on the job's link in the Build History table.

 * Now click on Console Output and you should see the commands that check the repository out.

 Though we are using a local repository here Jenkins can be used with remote repositories whether these be hosted on your own servers or in a hosting environment such as SourceForge, GoogleCode, GitHub or BitBucket.